ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 The core changes proposed are as follows:

 - Introduce the `DependencySetManager` contract: This contract manages and tracks the dependency graph.
-- Introduce the `SharedLockbox` contract: It acts as an escrow for ETH, receiving deposits and allows withdrawals from approved `OptimismPortal2` contracts.
+- Introduce the `SharedLockbox` contract: It acts as an escrow for ETH, receiving deposits and allows withdrawals from approved `OptimismPortal` contracts.
 The `DependencySetManager` contract serves as the source of truth of the lockbox.
-- Modify the `OptimismPortal2`/`OptimismPortalInterop`: To forward ETH into the `SharedLockbox` when `depositTransaction` is called, with the same process applying when `finalizeWithdrawal` is called.
+- Modify the `OptimismPortal`: To forward ETH into the `SharedLockbox` when `depositTransaction` is called, with the same process applying when `finalizeWithdrawal` is called.

 ### Managing `DependencySetManager`

 This contract serves as the single point for managing the dependency set of a cluster and is expected to be managed by an admin in the same manner as other L1 OP contracts (proxiable).
-This contract assumes the role of `dependencyManager` for every `SystemConfigInterop` contract involved.
+This contract assumes the role of `dependencyManager` for every `SystemConfig` contract involved.
 In the case of a simple dependency, the `DependencySetManager` only stores a mapping (or array) of chains added, e.g. given a `chainId`.

 Adding a new chain can be done as follows:

-1. `registerChain` is called, which adds the chain to the registry (`chainId` value, `SystemConfig` address, `OptimismPortal2` address) but does not add it to the dependency set.
+1. `registerChain` is called, which adds the chain to the registry (`chainId` value, `SystemConfig` address, `OptimismPortal` address) but does not add it to the dependency set.
 The [Superchain Registry](https://github.com/ethereum-optimism/superchain-registry) or the [OP Contracts Manager](https://specs.optimism.io/experimental/op-contracts-manager.html?highlight=chain#chain-id-source-of-truth) can be used as the source of truth to add chains that have been verified as compatible with this integration.
 2. An OP-governed address, who has the role to call `addChain` with the new `chainId`.
-    1. `addChain` then calls each `SystemConfigInterop` in the existing `dependencySet` list.
+    1. `addChain` then calls each `SystemConfig` in the existing `dependencySet` list.
         1. For the chain being added, it triggers `addDependency` with `chainId1`, `chainId2`, … `chainIdn`.
         2. For all existing chains, it triggers `addDependency` with `chainId` as the newly added chain.
     2. Updates the dependency graph (mapping or array).